Rinrin0413/rinrin0413.github.io/docs/SPECIFICATION.md

 **Do not use**: `100`, `200`, `300`, `400`, `600`, `700`, `800`, `900`, `normal`, `bold`, `lighter`, `bolder`

 ## `'Kaisei Decol'`

+Use the Sass mixin `kaisei-decol` to apply the font.

 <!-- - Regular: `400`
 - Medium: `500` -->